Heat Stroke

 Treatment

-When you exercise in hot weather, stop exercising when you start to feel any of the symptoms described above and find a shady spot to recover.
+When you exercise in hot weather, stop exercising if you start to feel any of the symptoms of heat stroke described here, and find a shady spot to recover.
 Stay well hydrated, but realize that too much fluid (Hyponatremia) can also be harmful.